 is a McCord solenoid which is a principal bundle over $M$ with fiber the Cantor group $\hat\Gamma_\alpha=\widehat{\pi_1(M)}/\Gamma_\alpha$.
 So that $\Gamma_\alpha$ acts fiberwise on $\tilde{\mathbb{M}}$ and $\cS_\alpha=\tilde{\mathbb{M}}/\Gamma_\alpha$.
 Furthermore, there is a natural solenoidal covering map $\Pi_\alpha:\mathbb{M}\to\cS_\alpha$ (see {\it definition} \ref{Solenoidal-covering-spaces} below). \noi Summarizing:

-\begin{proposition}[Profinite Galois correspondence of solenoidal covers] Let $M$ be a compact hyperbolic manifold.
-Then ${\widehat{\pi_1(M)}}$ has uncountably many closed $\rm{normal}$ subgroups $\Gamma_\alpha$ with quotients a Cantor group \cite{GS}.
-Therefore there exists uncountably many non-homeomorphic McCord solenoids $\cS_\alpha$ that are principal Cantor bundles over $M$.
+\begin{proposition}[Profinite Galois correspondence of solenoidal coverings of hyperbolic manifolds] Let $M$ be a compact hyperbolic manifold.
+Then ${\widehat{\pi_1(M)}}$ has uncountably many closed $\rm{normal}$ subgroups $\Gamma_\alpha$ with quotients, a Cantor group \cite{GS}.
+Therefore there exist uncountably many non-homeomorphic McCord solenoids $\cS_\alpha$ that are principal Cantor bundles over $M$.
 For every $\Gamma_\alpha$ there exists a solenoidal covering map $\pi_\alpha:\mathbb{M}\to{\cS_\alpha}$ ({\it definition} \ref{Solenoidal-covering-spaces} below). \end{proposition}